DarkMio/RedditRover/docs/pages/faq.rst

 ------------------------------------------

-``403 Forbidden``: If you're trying to submit content and the API responds with 403 Forbidden, the framework assumes that this account is banned or not approved in that subreddit and will set it on the active banlist, effectively ignoring all submissions or comments from now on.
+``403 Forbidden``: If you're trying to submit content and the API responds with 403 Forbidden, the framework assumes that this account is banned or not approved in that subreddit and will set it on the active ban list, effectively ignoring all submissions or comments from now on.

 ``APIException: deleted link``, ``InvalidSubmissions``: Sometimes content gets faster deleted than the bot can react to